 I paint in watercolour (with ink, oil pastel and wax resist) I’m inspired by traditional Japanese and Chinese ink painting, and my relationship with the natural world informs my work.
 Keeping things spontaneous helps me find my authentic voice

-I love teaching at the art house, especially; the wonderful creative atmosphere from different activities going on all over the building, enthusiastic participants, fantastically supportive team in the office, well designed art studio, well stocked resources, and great cakes!
+I love teaching at the art house, especially; the wonderful creative atmosphere from different activities going on all over the building, enthusiastic participants, fantastically supportive team in the office, well designed art studio & well stocked resources.